Resilience in Business: What it means and why you must develop it to succeed in your business or in your career

 Average Transaction (AT) simply represents the mean transaction over a given period of time.
 Stayed more appropriately to business, AT is the expected transaction - it is the revenue you can "expect" (in the statistical sense of the term) to receive from the next individual or organization that you do business with.

-Calculating Your Average Transaction (AT)
+Calculating the Average Transaction (AT) for your business or company

 Calculating your AT is quite simple - you simply take the arithmetic average of all your transactions: